IuliaBarbur/IuliaBarbur.github.io/_posts/2024-4-18-Hello-World.md

 title: How do I do this again?
 ---

-A former programmer's journey back to knowing what the heck is going on re: all things technical.
+A journey back to knowing what the heck is going on re: anything technical.

 ![_config.yml]({{ site.baseurl }}/images/first_post.png)